hadjShell/ReactLearningJourney/note.md

   * **As text** directly inside a JSX tag
   * **As attributes** immediately following the `=` sign
   * Any JavaScript expression will work between curly braces, including function calls
+* Fundamentally, JSX just provides a syntactic sugar for the `React.createElement` function

 ### Passing `props`  to a Component